SimonBlanke/Hyperactive/README.md

 **A unified interface for optimization algorithms and problems.**

-Hyperactive implements 30+ gradient-free optimization algorithms including Bayesian optimization, genetic algorithms, particle swarm optimization, and simulated annealing, accessible through a unified experiment-based API that separates optimization problems from search strategies.
+Hyperactive implements a collection of optimization algorithms, accessible through a unified experiment-based interface that separates optimization problems from algorithms.
 The library provides native implementations of algorithms from the Gradient-Free-Optimizers package alongside direct interfaces to Optuna and scikit-learn optimizers, supporting discrete, continuous, and mixed parameter spaces.

 <br>